 You can not leave

-J-1 and a two-year restriction on entry into the United States after the end of the program to change the status is not a hindrance.
-According to Claudette, this rule only works if immediately after the program the applicant is going to apply for a green card.
-“J-1 is a non-immigrant visa.
-This means that the holder of such a visa does not intend to stay in the United States.
-In the same way as in the case with the status of F-1.
-Therefore, changing one non-immigration status to another, the applicant does not violate the rule of two years.
-It’s another thing if the contract with the sponsor who paid for the trip to the USA clearly stipulates the return of the participant to the program Then this scrupulous moment will have to be solved with a sponsor, and not with the US Immigration Service, ”the lawyer says.
+J-1 and a two-year restriction on entering the United States after the end of the program for changing status is not a hindrance.
+According to Claudette, this rule only works if the applicant is going to apply for a green card right after the program.
+“J-1 is a nonimmigrant visa.
+This means that the holder of such a visa has no intention of staying to live in the United States.
+In the same way as in the case of the F-1 status.
+Therefore, by changing one nonimmigrant status to another, the applicant does not break the two-year rule.
+It's another matter if the contract with the sponsor who paid for the trip to the United States clearly stipulates the return of the program participant home.
+Then this scrupulous moment will have to be solved with the sponsor, and not with the US Immigration Service, ”the lawyer assures.

 Further, if the former J-1 visa holder with a two-year rule applies for immigration status (for example, a green card through marriage with a US resident or employment), this rule will be activated and you will have to return home for two years.